shgil1/T1A3-Terminal-Assignment/README.md

 2. '--calculate-hours': Calculates the total hours for the current week or for a specific date if provided
 3. '--display-shifts': Displays all previously recorded shifts

-- Decribe how to use and install the application
-- Steps to install the application
-- Any dependencies required by the application to operate
-- Any system/hardware requirements
-- How to use any command line arguments made for the application

 ## References
 - Datetime - basic date and time types Python documentation.
 Available at: https://docs.python.org/3/library/datetime.html (Accessed: 25 June 2024).